 About me

-He was awarded NSF CAREER Award (2024-2029), and awarded Statistics in Physical Engineering Sciences (SPES) Award from ASA in 2019.
-He is currently an associate editor for Technometrics and Computational Statistics & Data Analysis (CSDA).
+He was awarded NSF CAREER Award in 2024, and awarded Statistics in Physical Engineering Sciences (SPES) Award from ASA in 2019.
+He is currently an associate editor for Technometrics and The New England Journal of Statistics in Data Science.

 Chih-Li Sung received a Ph.D. at the Stewart School of Industrial & Systems Engineering at Georgia Tech in 2018.
 He was jointly advised by Profs.
 C. F. Jeff Wu and Benjamin Haaland.
 He also received a B.S in applied mathematics and an M.S. in statistics from National Tsing Hua University in 2008 and 2010, respectively.